 What happened shocked everyone: herself, her family, and her medical team.
 She started to improve, to regain her abilities.
 One year later, she no longer needed the wheelchair and was able to ride a bike again.
 You may have seen the video of her TED talk, which went viral a year ago.
 Our interview delves into the details.
 She shares more about her personal journey, her research, and the diet itself:

-It’s been a couple of years since you published your book and did the TED Talk.
+It’s been a couple of years since you did the TED Talk.
 Has your health continued to improve?

 It certainly has.
 My friends, physician and family all tell me that I am youthening: that I look younger and younger every year.
 This matches what I see in my clinic, as well.
 I’m sure I will begin to age again eventually, but as I reverse my condition, the premature aging that came with it reverses as well.

 I continue to bike, both two and from work, and also do trips with my family.
 I can bike 5 miles easily.
 If I want to go on longer rides with my family, I use a hybrid bike with a motor to augment pedaling, so I can easily maintain the same tempo as them.
 This gives me great joy, because that’s the kind of stuff I could do with my family when my kids were young.
 Now, I can do it again.
 I can also cross-country ski short distances, swim, and take short strolls.

 Are you 100% cured, or do you still have MS symptoms?

 I think it’s important to convey that this is a lifestyle change; it’s not instantaneous.
 It takes a long time for your body to repair damage that took 35 years to develop.It might take 10 years to heal that.